byuids-resumes/Hamblin_Jordan_Resume/docs/index.md

 `2019-Present`
 __Research and Evaluation Specialist__, BYU-I
--Collect and Analyze data for Brigham Young University-Idaho
+- Collect and Analyze data for Brigham Young University-Idaho
--Use tools such as Excel, PowerBI, and Qualtrics
+- Use tools such as Excel, PowerBI, and Qualtrics

 `2015-2017`